opensearch-project/documentation-website/_field-types/mapping-parameters/enabled.md

 Parameter | Description
 :--- | :---
 `true` | The field is parsed and indexed.
 Default is `true`.
-`false` | The field is not parsed or indexed, but still retrievable from the `_source` field.
+`false` | The field is not parsed or indexed but is still retrievable from the `_source` field.
 When `enabled` is set to `false`, OpenSearch stores the field's value in the `_source` field but does not index or parse its contents.
 This can be useful for fields that you want to store but do not need to search, sort, or aggregate on.

 ---